VikrantKamble/vikrantkamble.github.io/_posts/2019-09-29-poisson-process.md

   <img src="/static/img/drops.png" width="400"/>
 </p>

 When you go out carrying your cup of tea which of the intervals(region between two drops) above are you more likely to hit.
 Obviously the regions with larger width.
+In other words, regions with larger width are oversampled.
 However these larger width regions also occurs less frequently (Refer fig. 2).
 So the probability distribution of encountering region $R$ of interval size $T$ is:

 $$
 P(\mathrm{Region}\ R\ \mathrm{of\ size}\ T) = \lambda^2 T\ e^{-\lambda T}